mricotta-cloudarmory/lead-magnets/README.md

 Lead magnets are downloadable packages used by our lead gen forms.
 Traditionally these have been "whitepapers" but they can be packages or executables as well.

+## CLI Configuration

+In order to use the IaC and Deployment (CI/CD) scripts, you'll need to configure AWS CLI on a Windows machine (ie. via Git Bash).

+You should store your AWS ID/SECRET Key pair to a profile called "landingpage"

+### IaC

+To build the S3 bucket and CloudFront distribution (one time):

+$ ./IaC.sh

+### CI/CD

+To deploy your kits to the S3 bucket:

+$ ./deploy.sh

+1. Zips all folders in "kits" directory
+2. Uploads them to S3 and deletes old files
+3. Invalidates CloudFront distribution cache

 ## Setup

 To set up a lead magnet on the corporate website, follow these steps: